A Relaxed Lagrange Multiplier Approach for Phase Field Models: Conclusions

 \section{Conclusions}

-In this paper, we propose a constant scalar auxiliary variable (CSAV) approach that effectively addresses the issue of inconsistency.
-We introduce a stabilization parameter ($\alpha$) in the ODE for the scalar variable to slow down the change of the constant scalar variable, ensuring consistency between the original system and the modified system after numerical discretization.
-Extensive numerical simulations are carried out to show the accuracy and stability of the proposed method.
+In this paper, we have proposed a relaxed Lagrange multiplier (RLM) approach that effectively addresses the inconsistency issue between the original model and the modified model, a problem that can arise in the original SAV method.
+We introduced a relaxation parameter $\alpha$ in the ODE for the Lagrange multiplier to slow its evolution, ensuring consistency between the original system and the reformulated system after numerical discretization.
+Furthermore, we rigorously prove that the numerical Lagrange multiplier $r^n$ has lower and upper bounds when $\alpha$ is small, and will tend to $1$ as $\alpha$ tends to $0$.
+Extensive numerical simulations have been conducted to demonstrate the accuracy and stability of the proposed method.